gtb77041/Los_Angeles_Field/README.md

 **Los Angeles Field database diagram.pdf**: This ERD is useful for understanding the relationships among the tables.

-Los Angeles Field georeferenced 1903 map, east and west: These are georeferenced raster GeoTIFF files.
+**Los Angeles Field georeferenced 1903 map, east and west**: These are georeferenced raster GeoTIFF files.

-Los Angeles Field point features ESRI shapefile: For those needing an ESRI shapefile, here it is.
+**Los Angeles Field point features ESRI shapefile**: For those needing an ESRI shapefile, here it is.
 Attribute data is in the Los_Angeles_Field.db SQLite file.
 Join using the link_id field.

-Los Angeles Field wells.gpkg: This is a QGIS geopackage that contains the vector point file and the two georeferenced raster scans.
+**Los Angeles Field wells.gpkg**: This is a QGIS geopackage that contains the vector point file and the two georeferenced raster scans.
 For QGIS users, this might be the best choice.
 Join the vector layer with the Los_Angeles_Field.db SQLite file on the link_id field.

-Los_Angeles_Field.db: This is a SQLite file containing the well, tank, and plant attribute data.
+**Los_Angeles_Field.db**: This is a SQLite file containing the well, tank, and plant attribute data.

-Register of Oil Wells in the Los Angeles Field.pdf: This is the source of the attribute data.
+**Register of Oil Wells in the Los Angeles Field.pdf**: This is the source of the attribute data.